CristianM92/ListingApp/README.md

-# ListingApp is an app that is capable to call api and shows the data in list view.
+# ListingApp is an app that call an api and shows data in listview.